 various organizations about this.

 One of the best-known and most popular aromas is vanillin.
 It is the primary flavoring substance of the vanilla bean and can be extracted from it and then processed.
 The challenge, however, is that the global demand for vanillin cannot be met by vanilla beans alone.
-Theoretically, only 40 metric tons of vanillin can be extracted from the approximately 2,200 metric tons of vanilla beans harvested each year.
-This would be equivalent to only 0.2 percent of the global demand of around 20,000 metric tons and, would not be nearly enough.
+Theoretically, only 160 metric tons of vanillin can be extracted from the approximately 8,000 metric tons of vanilla beans harvested each year.
+This would be equivalent to less than one percent of the global demand of around 20,000 metric tons and, would not be nearly enough.
 For this reason, Dr. Oetker not only uses natural vanilla but also offers products with the flavoring vanillin.
 This is clearly indicated in the list of ingredients on the packaging of each product.

 Besides serving as a source of energy, sugar has many other functions in food: It adds flavor, influences the texture and consistency of food, and has natural preservative properties.
 With its products, Dr. Oetker represents indulgence – and at the same time is aware that people should only eat sugar in moderation.
 We want to use sugar as sparingly as possible and so, we take a close look at all our products to see how we can reduce the amount of sugar while maintaining great taste.